phrutis/Passphrases/README.md

 **Write in telrgram [**GPU group**](https://t.me/+WFEuFatijpowMjRi) start 1234** (the range you took)</br>
 I will add your range to [table](https://github.com/phrutis/Passphrases/blob/main/Others/Table.md) in progress</br>
 This is to keep your range from being picked up by other hunters.</br>
 This will save you from re-passing and confusion.
-This will speed up the search.</br>
+This will speed up the search.<hr>

+### Search Passphrases
 Windows:</br>
 Run ```Passphrases-30xx.exe --bits 25 -range 777 -inputAddress addresses.txt -d 0``` (free range 1 - 10000)</br>